 BeneRe uses a group captive insurance model that ensures employees are getting the most value out of their plans, not the insurance industry.
 Our plans are guided by transparency, so employers always know exactly where employees’ dollars are going and how the plans are performing.

-BeneRe reinsures the risks of all companies that belong to the group and distributes dividends at the end of the year to all participating members.
-These dollars are then reinvested in employee health and wellness initiatives.
+BeneRe reinsures the risks of all companies that belong to the group and distributes any dividends that are available at the end of the year to all participating members.
+These dollars are then reinvested in employee benefits programs.
 This model works well for voluntary benefits because risks are shared across all participating employers, claims are paid out of that same pool, and insurer and broker costs are appropriately set, reported, and controlled.

 Single-parent insurance companies usually can’t include voluntary benefits without a Department of Labor exemption since it’s considered a conflict of interest under the Employee Retirement Income Security Act (ERISA).
 The company would essentially profit directly off of its own employees.